Two ANTS are murdering a CRICKET with their mouths together.

 ANT: You didn’t!

-ANT: I did!
-And you know what?
+ANT: You know what?
 I couldn’t even touch him.
 Though that was a long time ago.
-Since then, I’ve read every single one of the messages others have written down in the secret language we speak with the chemicals in our butts, and I think I’ve finally distilled it.
+Since then I’ve read every single one of the messages others have left behind in the secret language we speak with the chemicals in our butts, and I think I’ve finally distilled it.
 It all goes around in circles.
 We are contained but we can’t comprehend the edge.

-ANT enters the CRICKET’S NOW-HOLLOW ABDOMEN and fills her social stomach with CRICKET JUICE.
+ANT enters the CRICKET’S NOW-HOLLOW ABDOMEN and fills her stomach with CRICKET JUICE.